holoviz/panel/doc/FAQ.rst

 **Q: Why is the spacing messed up in my panel?**

 **A:** Panels are composed of multiple Panes (or other Viewable objects).
 There are two main ways the spacing between viewable objects can be incorrect: either the object is not reporting its correct size, or the layout engine is not laying things out reasonably.
-Some pane types are unable to discover the size of what is in them, such as ``pane.HTML``, and for these you will need to provide explicit ``height`` and ``width`` settings (as in ``pp.Row(pane.HTML(obj, height=300))``.
+Some pane types are unable to discover the size of what is in them, such as ``pane.HTML``, and for these you will need to provide explicit ``height`` and ``width`` settings (as in ``pn.Row(pane.HTML(obj, height=300))``.
 Other spacing problems appear to be caused by issues with the Bokeh layout system, which is currently being improved.
-In the meantime you should be able to use ``pp.Spacer(height=..., width=...)`` to adjust spacing manually when needed.
+In the meantime you should be able to use ``pn.Spacer(height=..., width=...)`` to adjust spacing manually when needed.

 **Q: Why is my object being shown using the wrong type of pane?**

 **A:** A global set of precedence values is used to ensure that the richest representation of a given object is chosen when you pass it to a Row or Column.
-However, you are also welcome to instantiate a specific Pane type explicitly, as in ``pp.Row(pane.HTML(obj, height=300))``.
-If the default Pane type is fine but you still want to be able to pass specific options like width or height in this way, you can also just call Pane explicitly, as in  ``pp.Row(pane.Pane(obj, height=300))``.
+However, you are also welcome to instantiate a specific Pane type explicitly, as in ``pn.Row(pane.HTML(obj, height=300))``.
+If the default Pane type is fine but you still want to be able to pass specific options like width or height in this way, you can also just call Pane explicitly, as in  ``pn.Row(pane.Pane(obj, height=300))``.

 **Q: How does Panel relate to other widget/app/dashboard tools?**